 Growth, consumption and metabolism represent fundamental processes in ecology, and their interspecific scaling with body mass and temperature has been used to predict the effects of warming on body size, size structure, and population and community dynamics (Vasseur & McCann 2005; Cheung et al. 2013).
-We argue that a contributing factor to the discrepancy between mechanistic growth models, general scaling theory, and empirical data is the lack of data synthesis at the intraspecific level.
-The approach presented here can help overcome limitations of small data sets by borrowing information across species in a single modelling framework.
-Accounting for the smaller whole-organism mass-exponent of consumption rates compared to metabolic rates and the unimodal thermal response of consumption could improve predictions about the impacts of warming on body growth of fishes and thus fisheries yields and global food production in warmer climates.
+We argue that a contributing factor to the discrepancy between mechanistic growth models, general scaling theory, and empirical data has been the lack of data synthesis at the intraspecific level.
+The approach presented here can help overcome limitations of small data sets by borrowing information across species in a single modelling framework, while still accounting for the intraspecific scaling of rates.
+Accounting for the faster increase in metabolism than consumption with body size, the unimodal thermal response of consumption, and resulting size-dependence of optimum growth temperatures is essential for understanding what causes observed growth responses to global warming.
+Acknowledging these mechanisms is also important for improving predictions on the consequences of warming effects on fish growth for food web functioning, fisheries yields and global food production in warmer climates.

 Materials and methods